Multi-award-winning author (novelist, playwright, screenwriter, poet), editor, lecturer. Born and raised in the Outer Hebrides.

 'On Cycling' - an essay on the links between cycling and wellbeing, published in book The Mental Cyclist, ed.
 Kyle MacRae, Autumn 2020.

-'Misty Island and Invisible Bridges' - keynote speech I gave at the University of Aix-Marseille will feature in a book of academic essays arising from that conference to be published by Edinburgh University Press in December 2021 (Writing and Imaging 21st-century Scotland: Dialogues Across Spaces and Forms).
+'Misty Islands and Invisible Bridges' - keynote speech I gave at the University of Aix-Marseille will feature in a book of academic essays arising from that conference to be published by Edinburgh University Press soon.

 'Hebridean Moon' - a piece of fiction on the coronavirus crisis, published by Pendemic.